 3. Fully Integrated Document Management Solution

 The last level is implementing advanced system features to have a fully integrated document management solution.
-This is basically your enterprise content management, as you will need to consider multiple processes and tools in addition to your document storage.
+This is basically your enterprise content management, or possibly content services, as you will need to consider multiple processes and tools in addition to your document storage.

 At this level, you can use advanced features to really revolutionize the way that you work.
 You can change your business processes to be more efficient than ever.
 In fact, many companies choose their document management systems based on what advanced features they can have.